gammy/nes_gamepad/README.md

 	          +5V 5 | +5V

 Then you need to connect the Arduino to your computer via the USB cable.
-I presume that people who are reading this are mainly interested in using this code for their own purposes; the userland driver is fairly modular in that sense.

 ### Software ###